quiltedhills/htfc3-kubejs_patches/README.md

 • Micromissiles found in loot chests now only have 5 shots instead of 100 <br/>
 • Micromissiles and Tool Boxes are now more expensive to make <br/>
 • Tweaked recipes for Crude Hammers, Sentry Turrets, Andesite Exoskeletons, Powered Lanterns and Garlic Bread <br/>
+• LPG can now be used as Blaze Burner fuel <br/>
+• Making plastic from Ethylene and Propylene now gives slightly more bitumen <br/>
 • Made the compass recipe accept primitive glass panes <br/>
 • Sprinklers and TC Plate Armor can now be made from any colored steel, instead of specifically requiring red or blue <br/>